 - Trail condition: clearly marked, accessible for many skill levels.

-- Distance options: flexible — comfortable day hikes or a full push.
+- Distance options: flexible.
+Comfortable day hikes or a full push.

 - Biodiversity: rich native flora and fauna, great for observation.

-- Difficulty: moderate elevation gain; bring water and steady shoes.
+- Difficulty: moderate elevation gain.
+Bring water and steady shoes.

 Almaden Quicksilver and New Almaden Historic Trails

-While you wander the rolling ridgelines of Almaden Quicksilver County Park, vestiges of a bustling 19th-century mining town and more than 1,800 miners’ stories appear alongside well-groomed trails—most notably the 14.2-mile New Almaden Trail, which climbs about 2,093 feet and makes a rewarding longer hike for novices ready to push distance.
-You’ll follow clear paths past mining ruins, interpretive signs and spring wildflowers, feeling history and landscape open up.
+Almaden Quicksilver County Park holds vestiges of a 19th century mining town.
+More than 1,800 miners’ stories appear alongside well-groomed trails.
+The New Almaden Trail runs 14.2 miles and climbs about 2,093 feet.
+It makes a rewarding longer hike for novices ready to push distance.
+You follow clear paths past mining ruins, interpretive signs, and spring wildflowers.
 Views of downtown San José and Guadalupe Reservoir reward steady climbs.
-The park also honors the South Bay indigenous peoples, inviting respectful reflection as you move.
-Plan water, sun protection and steady pacing for the longer route; you can turn shorter loops into a liberating day of self-reliance and discovery.
-Below is a quick visual guide to pick your outing.

 | Feature | Distance/Elevation | Why it frees you |